franfran1920/caprichoslaser.com/wp-content/plugins/easy-woocommerce-discounts-pro/readme.txt

 * Update checkout feeds apply method to all of applicable rules.
 * Compatibility with WooComemrce 8.0.1
 * Compatibility with WordPress 6.3
-Note: Please help us spread the word with your 5-star review. ❤️😍 You can include your ideas in 5-star reviews as we always read them. 🌹

 = 7.13.0 - 19-07-2023 =
 * Fix an issue in checking product simple attributes in conditions.